-- 4.10.2.1.
-Ensure that records are kept of all Personal Data Processing activities, and that these are provided to the Information Commissioner on request. - 4.10.2.2.
-Carry out a DPIA for any Personal Data Processing that is likely to result in a high risk to Data Subjects' interests to understand how Processing may affect Data Subjects and consult the Information Commissioner if appropriate. - 4.10.2.3.
-Ensure that a DPO is appointed to provide independent advice and monitoring of Personal Data handling, and that the DPO has access to report to the highest management level. - 4.10.2.4.
-Have internal processes to ensure that Personal Data is only collected, used or handled in a way that is compliant with these principles. - 4.11.
-Controller's policies on retention and erasure of personal data - 4.11.1.
-We will ensure, where Special Categories of Personal Data or Criminal Convictions
+- 4.9.1 We are responsible for, and able to demonstrate compliance with these principles.
+Our DPO is responsible for ensuring that we are compliant with these principles.
+Any questions about this policy should be submitted to the DPO.
+We also have appropriate data protection policies in place, such as privacy notices and retention policies. - 4.9.2 We will: - (a) ensure that records are kept of all Personal Data Processing activities, and that these are provided to the Information Commissioner on request. - (b) carry out a DPIA for any Personal Data Processing that is likely to result in a high risk to Data Subjects' interests to understand how Processing may affect Data Subjects and consult the Information Commissioner if appropriate. - (c) ensure that a DPO is appointed to provide independent advice and monitoring of Personal Data handling, and that the DPO has access to report to the highest management level. - (d) have internal processes to ensure that Personal Data is only collected, used or handled in a way that is compliant with these principles.

+4.10 Controller's policies on retention and erasure of personal data